-The BMW iX2 as a compact, premium Sports Activity Coupé has grown compared to its predecessor, is more dynamic, its silhouette is closer in likeness to the BMW X4 and BMW X6 and for the first time it is also fully electric.
+The BMW X2 sDrive20i as a compact, premium Sports Activity Coupé has grown compared to its predecessor, is more dynamic, its silhouette is closer in likeness to the BMW X4 and BMW X6.

-It is inspiring as a vehicle.
-The high-voltage battery cells, for example, consist of approx. 5% secondary material (approx. 20% of which is secondary nickel).
+Inspiring as a vehicle.
+The plastics in the luggage compartment trim panel, for example, consist of approx. 95% secondary material.
 The alloy wheels are made of approx. 30% secondary aluminium.
 Plastics in the luggage compartment removable panel contain approx. 75% secondary material.
 These values have been calculated at the start of production of the new vehicle generation in 2023 based on specific supplier records and also include production residues.